keul/TinyLogAnalyzer/README.rst

       --min-times=MIN_TIMES
-                            set a minimum number of times that a entry must be found to be used in the "Top average time" statistic
+                            set a minimum number of times that a entry must be found to be used in the "Top average time" statistic -m METHOD, --method=METHOD
+                            Limit only to entries that use this HTTP method.
+Can be called multiple times, expanding the set.
+Ignore the option to include all methods.

       Date filters:
         For those kind of filters you need to specify a date.
 You are free to